vegard/sha1-sat/README.md

 you specify --opb instead of --cnf.

+# Verifying solutions

+To verify that the solution output by the solver is actually correct, run:

+> perl verify-preimage instance.cnf solution | ./verify-preimage

+Here, 'solution' is the file output e.g. by minisat or the 'v'-line for other popular solvers like CryptoMiniSAT or PrecoSAT.
+The program returns an error code of 0 if and only if the solution is correct.

 # About

 I developed this program as part of my master thesis.
 Please e-mail comments,